Harry Styles Is Being Accused of Queerbaiting Again — Here's Why

 Of course, celebrities don't owe anyone their private life or dating history.
 And the specifics of Harry Styles's sexuality, as a private individual, don't really matter.
 But on the public stage, and especially when playing with extremely loaded images of gender and self-expression, it does matter who uses the symbols of queerness, to what end, and who gets left out.

-I can only speak for myself, but I'm really tired of the cultural fixation on Styles' sexuality.
+I can only speak for myself, but I'm really tired of the cultural fixation on Styles's sexuality.
+Likewise, I'm tired of folks defending his success as a win for LGBTQ+ people, when so few out artists have taken home a Grammy.
 I watch as the world marvels over the desirability of men who will neither commit to queerness, nor risk their heterosexual privilege.
 I feel exhausted.
-I'm ready to move on and see a world where people who truly inhabit the socio-political position of queerness get more than scraps — a world in which the attention, praise, and eye-grabbing headlines focus on unwavering, loud queer voices.
+I'm ready to move on and see a world where people who truly inhabit the socio-political position of queerness get more than scraps — a world in which the attention, praise, and accolades honor unwavering, loudly queer voices.